zEuS0390/ppe-detection-for-construction-site-safety/README.md

 | FPS | 30 |

 ## Classes
-The trained model detects 5 basic PPE for construction with additional of 5 noncompliant cases.
+The trained model detects 5 basic PPE for construction with additional of 5 noncompliant cases and a person for determining violations.
 - Helmet
 - No helmet
 - Glasses